sclorg/rhscl2dockerfile/rhscl-charter.md

 ### Enabling the collection:

 This part is more complicated than it seems from the first look.
-The bellow is example how this issue may be addressed for `mysql55` docker image.
+The bellow is example how this issue may be addressed without defining `ENTRYPOINT` for example of `mysql55` docker image.

 When running the docker image with just 'bash' as command, Bash must be run with all necessary collections enabled (usually one, but for some images more).
 ```